-There are currently three types of appointments available:
+There are currently four types of appointments available:

 - Access to Abstract Books;

-- Access to Townland, Names and Transcript books.
+- Access to Lands & Names Index and Transcript Books (for legal purposes)

-Our opening hours are between 10.00am and 12.30pm and 2.00pm to 4.30pm.
+Our opening hours are between 10.00 and 12.00 and 14.00 to 16.00.
 Appointments are for the duration of the morning or afternoon slot.
 Visitors are free to arrive at any point within their allotted time.
 If you make both an Abstract and Index Appointment, you can move freely between both rooms during your appointment slot.

 Arriving at the Registry of Deeds

 Visitors will be asked to confirm their booking at reception upon arrival.
-Photographic identification is required to facilitate effective contact tracing in the event of a confirmed case of Covid-19.
+Photographic identification is required.

 You will be required to place personal belongings in a secure locker in reception.
 You can bring pencils, notepaper and electronic devices with you for note-taking.
 You will then be directed to one of our public rooms and your assigned desk.